Skip to content

 The pattern that breaks otherwise competent paediatric trainees is rote memorising MCQs without rebuilding the underlying mechanism each time.
 You do this and it feels productive.
 You complete 80 questions a day.
 You see the same explanations on second pass.
 You feel familiar.

 Then the exam writes a stem you have not seen, with the same physiology dressed in different clothes, and your pattern matching collapses.
 You guess.
 You move on.
-You do this 130 times across the day.
+You do this 170 times across two papers.

 The fix is unglamorous.
 For every question you get wrong (and for every question you get right but cannot defend cold), you write three sentences: the underlying mechanism, the next best alternative answer and why it is wrong, and the version of the question that would change your answer.
 Three sentences.
 Written, not thought.
 This is what the trainees who pass on first sitting do consistently in the last 10 weeks.
 It feels slow.
 It is the only thing that survives contact with a paper full of stems you have not seen before.